Engineering Teaching and Learning Team

 In his current role, he works alongside educators and instructional designers to plan and create educational material supporting course development.
 Justin is trained in the Quality Matters framework.

-The Curriculum and Assessment Lead oversees assessment and continuous improvement processes for FEAS, including requirements by the Canadian Engineering Accreditation Board (CEAB) and the Queen’s University Cyclical Program Review.
-They also support curriculum development activity.
+The Curriculum and Assessment Lead oversees assessment and continuous improvement processes for the Faculty, including requirements by the Canadian Engineering Accreditation Board (CEAB) and the Queen’s University Cyclical Program Review.
+They also support curriculum development activities.
 Reach out to the Curriculum and Assessment Lead for more information about:

 • CEAB and accreditation